wp-plugins/contact-form-7-simple-hidden-field/readme.txt

 == Description ==

-Create simple hidden fields and dynamically generated hidden fields with Conact Form 7.
-Requires [Contact Form 7](https://wordpress.org/plugins/contact-form-7/)
+Create simple hidden fields and dynamically generated hidden fields with Conact Form 7

 Simple Hidden fields are just that, simple hidden fields

-***New Dynamic Hidden Fields***
+*** New Dynamic Hidden Fields ***

-*How to create dynamic hidden fields*
+How to create dynamic hidden fields

-1) Create a filter to be called from your CF7 Dynamic Hidden Field.
+1) Create a filter to be called from your CF7 Dynamic Select Field.

 Example Filter: